Atlantis: The Lost Continent Revealed: Magical submergence

 In his last theory, Berlitz claimed the scenario presented by Plato was essentially correct.
 Although most of his evidence was thought provoking, his evidence was slim to non-existent.
 Here a diver had supposedly located a massive submerged pyramid near the Bahamas, but would not reveal the coordinates.
 "An island supposedly emerged from the Atlantic Ocean in 1882, complete with bronze artefacts, but was never found again, and the log of the ship which discovered it was destroyed in the London blitz in 1940".
-He was presumably referring to the Cuicuilco pyramid, discovered by Byron Cummings of the University of Arizona in 1922.
+He was presumably referring to the Cuicuilco pyramid, discovered by Byron Cummings of the University of Arizona in 1922.He strongly believed that Atlantis was located in the Bermuda Triangle due to the strange magnetic pulls that scrambled communications and made ships lost.